-Rehmat (Chhabi Biswas), a middle-aged fruit seller from Afghanistan comes to Calcutta to hawk his merchandise and befriends a small Bengali girl called Minnie (Tinku Thakur) who reminds him of his own daughter back in Afghanistan.
+Rehmat (Chhabi Biswas), a middle-aged fruit seller from Afghanistan, comes to Calcutta to hawk his merchandise and befriends a small Bengali girl called Minnie (Tinku Thakur).
+She reminds him of his own little daughter back in Afghanistan.
 He puts up at a boarding house along with his countrymen, which is owned by a rude landlord.
-One day Rehmat receives news of his daughter’s illness through a letter from his country and he decides to leave for his country.
-When the landlord demands rent from him an argument ensues and Rehmat stabs the man.
+One day, Rehmat receives news of his daughter’s illness through a letter from his country and he decides to leave for his country.
+When the landlord demands rent from him, an argument ensues and Rehmat stabs the man.
 He is arrested and put behind bars for 8 years.
 On the day of his release he goes to meet Minnie but discovers that she has grown up to a 14-year old girl and is about to get married.
-Rehmat realizes that his own daughter also has grown up and he sets out for his country after 10 long years…
+Rehmat realizes that his own daughter would also have grown up and he sets out for his country after 10 long years…

 Tapan Sinha’s Kabuliwala remains a favourite diet of Bengali cinegoers till date.
 In fact, the charm of the film lies in its simplistic narration, which is actually not so simple if one looked at the original source material, a popular short story by Rabindranath Tagore.
 Tagore’s stories have always been difficult to film because they are not plot driven but read more like a narration told in first person in this case by the father of the little girl.
 Director Tapan Sinha does a commendable job in working up situations and incidents and subplots and threading them together to form a cohesive narrative despite a tad too long 8-minute exposition of Afghanistan at the beginning.

 The bulk of the film of course is the relationship between the protagonist and the 6-year old Minnie played absolutely wonderfully by Tinku Thakur, the younger sister of Sharmila Tagore.
 Undoubtedly, she is the USP of the film and it is a wonder why she was never seen in any other film later.
-The indomitable Chhabi Biswas who essays the role of the swarthy trader from Afghanistan perfectly catches the nuances and accents of the rugged foreigner despite over done makeup by today’s standards.
-In fact, all the actors deliver commendable performances, be it Radhamohan Bhattacharya as the father of the child who is a writer of romantic adventures or the beautiful Manju Dey as the paranoid and finicky mother who keeps the entire household in tenterhooks with her undue demands on hygiene and imagined tales of child lifting and slavery in a faraway land called Afghanistan.
-The actress playing the elderly maid servant and fills her mistress’s mind against the Afghani stranger and the popular Johor Roy who plays the servant add the right light notes in the film.
+The indomitable Chhabi Biswas who essays the role of the swarthy trader from Afghanistan perfectly catches the nuances and accents of the rugged foreigner despite overdone makeup by today’s standards.
+In fact, all the actors deliver commendable performances, be it Radhamohan Bhattacharya as the father of the child, who is a writer of romantic adventures or the beautiful Manju Dey as the paranoid and finicky mother, who keeps the entire household in tenterhooks with her undue demands on hygiene and imagined tales of child lifting and slavery in a faraway land called Afghanistan.
+The actress playing the elderly maid servant, who fills her mistress’s mind against the Afghani stranger and the popular Johor Roy, who plays the servant add the right light notes in the film.
 The whole family represents an old world charm belonging to a bygone era but is identifiable and immensely likable.
-In fact it is a feel good film with all the correct notes and even the jailors and guards in the jail where the protagonist is lodged come across as nice souls despite their assumed strictness.
+In fact, it is a feel good film with all the correct notes and even the jailors and guards in the jail where the protagonist is lodged come across as nice souls despite their assumed strictness.

 The few tracks in this otherwise old-fashioned feel-good sentimental tale, which could have been avoided and helped reduce the length, are the subplots of the death of a convict’s girl (Kali Banerjee in a cameo role as the convict) and the false charge of theft that is heaped on Rahamat when he is accused of stealing the necklace of a young girl who happens to be the daughter of the jailor’s boss.
 One feels that these are overloaded subplots added primarily to underline the protagonist’s pain of separation from his own daughter and Minnie’s memories.